 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 2000/sec) to freeze action.

 - More flexible: Makes it possible to change lenses and thus to use specialty optics.

 - Longer lasting: Gets more shots (1110 versus 400) out of a single battery charge.

 - More heavily discounted: Has been around for much longer (launched in March 2015).

-If the number of relative strengths (bullet points above) is taken as a guide, the RX10 IV comes out slightly ahead of the D7200 (10 : 9 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the RX10 IV emerges as the winner of the contest (11 : 9 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the RX10 IV or the D7200.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is why expert reviews are important.
 The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Canon G1 X Mark III« »||Rec||79/100||4.5/5||-||4.5/5||Oct 2017||1,299|